chiaraherzog/WID_SMK_code/README.md

-# WID_SMK_code
+# WID SMK code repository

-This code accompanies the manuscript 'DNA methylation changes in response to cigarette smoking are cell- and exposure-specific and indicate shared carcinogenic mechanisms with e-cigarette use', by Herzog **et al.** and provides the necessary scripts to perform analyses and reproduce figures and display items.
+This code accompanies the manuscript '**DNA methylation changes in response to cigarette smoking are cell- and exposure-specific and indicate shared carcinogenic mechanisms with e-cigarette use**', by Herzog *et al.* and provides the necessary scripts to perform analyses and reproduce figures and display items.

 ## Guide to contents and structure